 Bokar Fortress (Tvrđava Bokar)

-When Tyrion and Lord Varys are planning the defence of King’s Landing in season 2, Bokar Fortress is where they stand and look out to sea, with the Red Keep computer-generated into the background.
+When Tyrion and Lord Varys are planning the defence of King’s Landing in season 2, Bokar Fortress is where they stand and look out to sea.
+The Red Keep is computer-generated into the background.

 In fact, as you walk around the walls, just look out over the terracotta roofs to see that the whole of Old Town is basically King’s Landing!